tovyblox/guide/docs/guides/deploy/setup.md

 Then in SESSION_SECRET paste the code you just made Check `Private repo?` and click `Deploy`.

-Railway will now create a MongoDB database and complete the initial setup for you.
+Railway will now create a PostgreSQL database and complete the initial setup for you.
 Just wait until you see `Success` at the top.

 ### Setting up Tovy for the first time